Pot Marigold / Calendula (Jin Zhan Ju)

-Caution: Considered safe, Calendula is not recommended for those who have allergies to members of the Asteraceae family (feverfew, chamomile, or echinacea).
+Caution: Considered safe though not recommended for those who have allergies to members of the Asteraceae family (feverfew, chamomile, or echinacea).
 Caution during pregnancy as the herb can stimulate the uterus.

 Key Constituents: High Flavonoid content, Polysaccharides, Flavonol Glycosides, Triterpene, Saponins, Lycopene, Triterpenoid Saponins, Carotenoids (Carotene, Calendulin, Lycopin), Bitters, Steroids, Resin, Mucilage, Tocopherols, Oleanolic acid glycosides, Essential Oil, Trace Minerals, Potassium chloride, Sulphate, Calcium sulphate

 History/Folklore: Calendula (Calendula officinalis) is commonly called pot marigold or English marigold.
 The name refers to about 20 species of edible flowers from the daisy family.
 The calendula species are not the same as the flowers of the genus, Tagetes, also commonly known as marigolds.

-It has been associated with the Virgin Mary and by the 17th century, with Queen Mary.
-The name “Marys Gold” refers to the flowers use in many rituals and ceremonies, including the wearing of crowns or garlands in early Catholic events in some countries.
+Pot Marigold has been associated with the Virgin Mary and by the 17th century, with Queen Mary.
+The name “Marys Gold” refers to the flower’s use in many rituals and ceremonies, including the wearing of crowns or garlands in early Catholic events in some countries.

 The flowers are sacred in India and have been used to decorate the statues of Hindu deities since ancient times.
-They are often used as a less expensive dye than saffron for creating the highly valued orange colored fabrics worn by monks.
+They are often used as a less expensive dye than saffron (LINK) for creating the highly valued orange-colored fabrics worn by monks.
 The flowers are dried and used in broths that are said to calm the heart and spirits.
 They are a common ingredient in German soups and stews, which is where the name “pot marigold” derives from.